-As at December 31, 2020, we owned and leased 52 double-hulled oil tankers and time-chartered in two Aframax tankers and one LR2 tanker.
-We also owned a 50% interest in one VLCC tanker, the results of which are included in equity income.
+As at December 31, 2021, we owned and leased 48 double-hulled oil tankers and time-chartered in two Aframax tankers and one LR2 tanker.
+We also owned a 50% interest in one VLCC tanker, the results of which are included in equity (loss) income.

 As defined and discussed above, we calculate TCE rates as net revenue per revenue day before costs to commercially manage our vessels, and off-hire bunker expenses.
-The following tables outline the average TCE rates earned by vessels for 2020 and 2019:
+The following tables outline the average TCE rates earned by vessels for 2021 and 2020: